Vegan Blueberry Muffins Recipe With Banana

-Soft, sweet, and brimming with fresh blueberries, this vegan blueberry muffins recipe is one that everyone can enjoy!
-The juicy blueberry flavors simply shine through.
+Soft, sweet, and brimming with fresh blueberries, this vegan blueberry muffin recipe is one that everyone can enjoy!
+The juicy blueberry flavors simply shine through for the best muffins anywhere that the whole family can enjoy.
 Make them for breakfast or for a snack.
 Just be sure to make a batch of these homemade muffins, and you’ll be swooning with every tasty bite!

 Why You’ll Love This Recipe

-• Naturally sweet: There’s no sugar here, just pure fresh goodness to bring out the natural sweetness of the blueberries.
+• Naturally sweet: There’s no refined sugar here, just pure fresh goodness to bring out the natural sweetness of the blueberries.
 That means you can feel good about serving them to your family!
+Bakery-Style Gluten-Free Vegan Vanilla Muffins is another mouthwatering muffing recipe that is refined sugar-free.
+(In case you’re looking for another refined sugar-free muffin recipe.)

 • Healthy: With bananas, applesauce, and flax eggs, you have nutritious elements going into every muffin without sacrificing that soft texture or wonderfully sweet taste!